unrealwork/atsd-use-cases/USMortality/README.md

    ![Figure 24](Images/Figure24.png)

-14. After the parser has been added, we will proceed to uploading our `us.population.csv` file.
+14. After the parser has been added, we will proceed to uploading our [`us.population.csv`](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/us.population.csv) file.
+This file contains population estimates for all 122 cities for 1960, 1970, 1980, 1990, 2000, 2010, and 2015.
+This file will be used for our SQL queries.
 Click again on the `Parsers:CSV` dropdown.
 Then, click on the `Upload` button and then select the `us.population.csv` file.

    ![Figure 25](Images/Figure25.png)